 4. Roku Express

 Roku also has a few different kinds of hardware.
 There's Roku TV, which is exactly what it sounds like — the Roku operating system baked into a television.
-Roku also makes wireless speakers for its Roku TVs, and it now has a Roku Wireless Soundbar that has the Roku operating system baked into it.
+Roku also makes wireless speakers for its Roku TVs, and it now has a Roku Wireless Soundbar and the smaller Roku Streambar, both of which with the Roku operating system baked into them.

 And then there is the venerable Roku player.
 These are the little devices — there's a stick, a puck and a slim box — that plug into your TV and let you do all things Roku.